enjoikumar/SBLM/README.md

 # Contact
 The contact page is simply a list of the offices with corresponding addresses and phone numbers.
 There is also the option to email SBLM for inquiries and employment opportunities.

+# Future edits
+For the home page, this is how to add more photos and other edits.
+(/Readme/indexScreenshot.jpg)